 Some styles mixed long hair with shaved areas, like Mohicans and horns.
 Alternatively, wearers went for a full-on skinhead (a revival of a 1950s style), though girls often left their fringe and side sections longer.

 Mohicans and spiky hair defied gravity.
-The upright sculptures were created with everyday household products like eggs, sugar water, soap or gelatine, as well as shop-bought gels and hairsprays.
+Everyday household products like eggs, sugar water, soap or gelatine (plus shop-bought gels and hairsprays) created the upright structures.

 The Purdey & The Pageboy

-The pageboy had been worn for many decades.
+The pageboy had been a popular hairstyle for many decades.
 British actress Joanna Lumley wore this bowl-like version of a pageboy in her role as Purdey for the TV show The New Avengers (1976-77).
-Hence it was known, in the UK at least, as a “Purdey”.
+Hence, it was known (in the UK at least) as a “Purdey” and was a popular women’s 1970s hairstyle.

 The Shag